DataKind-SG/wpdx-watertech-classification-image/contributing.md

 1. Submit an issue with the model details (i.e. what approach does the model use? simple CNN?)
 2. Follow the Pull Request Process
     Note the following when creating your model:
     a.
+The model folder should be under wpdx-watertech-classification-image/models/
-Follow the folder structure of sample_model_1
+    Follow the folder structure of [sample_model_1](https://github.com/DataKind-SG/wpdx-watertech-classification-image/tree/master/models/sample_model_1)   s
     b.
 Have 1 script that generates/exports the model to [onnx](https://onnx.ai) format.
     c.
 Create a Dockerfile which can run your model generation script
     d.
 Use the data from ./../data folder for your model training/testing